-1P7 Results tabulation.
+1M6.
+Results tabulation.

-- (a) The Chief Judge assigns places to at least as many riders as required, including timing data as appropriate.
-If a group of riders cannot be separately placed, they are given an equal placing. - (b) Riders who fail to take the start line are entered as "did not start" (DNS). - (c) Riders who withdraw from the race of their own accord are entered as "did not finish (DNF). - (d) Riders who are unable to finish because of a mishap, or because they are out of contention and withdrawn by the officials are generally entered as DNF, except in the specific cases noted in these rules.
+- (a) The Chief Judge assigns places to as many finishers as possible, including timing data as appropriate.
+If a group of riders cannot be separately placed, they are given an equal placing. - (b) Riders who fail to take the start line are entered as "did not start" (DNS). - (c) Riders who withdraw from the race of their own accord are entered as "did not finish" (DNF). - (d) Riders who are unable to finish because of a mishap, or because they are out of contention and withdrawn by the officials are generally entered as DNF, except in the specific cases noted in these rules.
 However, in some instances the Chief Referee may instruct the Chief Judge to assign places to riders withdrawn by the officials, and to include them in the results.
-If so, the Chief Judge shall place the riders based on their relative positions at the time that they were withdrawn. - (e) Results are assembled and printed.
-It is the responsibility of the Race Director to provide resources appropriate to the scale of the race for results production.
-The results are checked by the Chief Judge, who generally signs or initials them to show approval, and whether the results are preliminary or final.
-The Race Director's staff is then responsible for reproduction and distribution of the results.
+If so, the Chief Judge shall place the riders based on their relative positions at the time that they were withdrawn. - (e) It is the responsibility of the Race Director to provide resources appropriate to the scale of the race for results production.
+The Race Director's staff is responsible for reproduction and distribution of the results. - 1M7.

-- 1P8.
 Results posting.
-At the end of the race, the Chief Judge will inform the riders of the time and place where the results will be posted or announced, and the Chief Judge shall be available there to resolve any protest.
-Prizes may not be distributed until all protests have been answered which affect the podium and awards and at least 15 minutes have passed since the results were announced. - 1P9.
-Disqualification.
-In races consisting ordinarily of qualification, semifinal, and final rounds, the disqualification of a rider or team after the finals shall not change the placings of other riders.
-In other races, when a rider or team is removed from the placings by disqualification, any lower placed riders will be advanced to their next higher finishing place.
+The Chief Judge will inform the riders of the time and place where the results will be posted or announced, and the Chief Judge shall be available there to resolve any protest.
+Prizes may not be distributed until all protests which affect the podium and awards have been answered and at least 15 minutes have passed since the results were announced.

-10. Conduct
+1N.
+Conduct

-- 1Q1.
+1N1.
 No rider shall benefit from his or her misconduct.
-Misconduct on the part of a team member or support person may result in penalties to any member of the team who places in the event [relegation or disqualification]. - 1Q2.
+Misconduct on the part of a team member or support person may result in penalties to any member of the team.

+1N2.
 General Misconduct.
-The following offenses may be punished by suspension or lesser penalties: - (a) Acts of theft, fraud, dishonesty, or grossly unsportsmanlike conduct in conjunction with a sporting event; - (b) Offering, conspiring, or attempting to cause any race to result otherwise than on its merits. - 1Q3.
+The following offenses may be punished by suspension or lesser penalties:

+- (a) Acts of theft, fraud, dishonesty, or grossly unsportsmanlike conduct in conjunction with a sporting event; - (b) Offering, conspiring, or attempting to cause any race to result otherwise than on its merits. - 1N3.
 Identity Fraud.
 No licensee may enter a race under an assumed name nor conspire to allow another rider to enter a race under an assumed name.
-This includes fraudulent use of another rider's license, racing numbers, or timing/scoring chip [default penalty one year suspension]. - 1Q4.
+This includes fraudulent use of another rider's license, racing numbers, or timing/scoring chip. - 1N4.
 Rules and Course.
-It is the rider's responsibility to familiarize himself with the rules of the event and the race course before the start of the race.
-Riders may not take any other route or short cut [disqualification; 30 days suspension if apparently deliberate and the rider crosses the finish line].
+It is the rider's responsibility to familiarize themselves with the rules of the event and the race course before the start of the race.
+Riders may not take any other route or short cut. - 1N5.

-1Q5.
 Withdrawal.
-Riders must immediately follow a referee's order to withdraw from the race [10 days suspension].
+Riders must immediately follow a Referee's order to withdraw from the race.

-1Q6.
+1N6.
 Abuse.